agkaminski/emuprom/README.md

 # Pictures

-This is a picture of rev A with fixes of rev B applied.
+This is a picture of rev A with fixes applied.
+Rev B has one extra resistor.

 <img src="img/top.jpeg">